 The litter crew is comprised of two employees, whose salaries are paid for out of Keep Port St. Lucie Beautiful franchise fee funds generated from the franchise fee on all Waste Pro garbage bills.
 This two-person crew is dedicated solely to picking up litter and addresses many of the litter conditions reported through the litter hotline.

-One day a month for approximately six hours, the St. Lucie County Sheriff provides a small crew of supervised inmates who are tasked to clean up litter in pre-designated areas of the City.
+Five days a month for approximately six hours, the St. Lucie County Sheriff provides a small crew of supervised inmates who are tasked to clean up litter in pre-designated areas of the City.